 Baghdadi dead: Kerala ISIS recruits would look to return and strike says IB

 New Delhi, Oct 28: The death of Abu Bakr al-Baghdadi may be good news.
-However there also signals a danger and there could be revenge strikes, the Intelligence Bureau has warned.
+However, there also signals danger and there could be revenge strikes, the Intelligence Bureau (IB) has warned.

 Take for instance the Kerala module of the ISIS.
 There are several who have left the country over the past couple of years.
-The danger is letting them return says an Intelligence Bureau official to OneIndia.
+The danger is letting them return says an IB official to OneIndia.

 It may also be recalled that the Islamic State recently announced its India outfit and called it the Wilayah of Hind.
-While the ISIS did not elaborate on the group's geographical remit, Indian Intelligence Bureau officials say that they will continue to target states in the South and also Jammu and Kashmir.
+While the ISIS did not elaborate on the group's geographical remit, Indian IB officials say that they will continue to target states in the South and also Jammu and Kashmir.
 In Kerala, Tamil Nadu, they have already got much of the traction and in the Valley, they would look to fill in a vacuum after the already existing groups have suffered such heavy losses.

 Finally dead: Why Baghdadi had faked his death so many times in the past